RaghavaAlajangi/DCscope/docs/sec_interface.rst

     A filter is a set of filtering options (box filter, polygon filter, downsampling, etc.) that can be applied to a slot (see the *Filter* tab in the :ref:`sec_analysis_view`).
-Filters can be exported and imported again in Shape-Out 2 (.sof file format).
+Filters can be exported and imported again in DCscope (.sof file format).

 filter ray
     A filter ray is a list of filters that can be applied to a slot.
-    In Shape-Out 2, each row in the :ref:`sec_block_matrix` contains one filter ray.
+    In DCscope, each row in the :ref:`sec_block_matrix` contains one filter ray.

 pipeline
     A pipeline consists of all filters, slots, plots, and the filter rays (the filter selection) applied to each slot.
-A Shape-Out 2 session file (.so2) stores all information necessary to rebuild a pipeline.
+A DCscope session file (.so2) stores all information necessary to rebuild a pipeline.

 plot